Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 - No additional data stored at Cumulocity (no Inbound data transfer)

 Con:
-- Service Request / Ticket can only be created if FSM/ITS is available and reachable
+- Complete featuer can only be used if FSM/ITS is available and reachable
 - Additional implementation effort
 - If FSM/ITS system response slow, the complete solution will be slow, highly dependent on connectivity